christian-vorhemus/autcar/docs/5_Customvision.md

 - We get an RGB image, so the red channel is the first array.
 Our Custom Vision model expects images in the BGR format.
 Therefore, we split the channels and glue them together again in the expected order.
 - Next we get the height (h) and width (w) of our image and get the smaller edge with `min()`.
 The next three lines crop the image along the larger edge so that we get a square image which is then resized to the size 224x224
-- Finally we return the resized_image
+- Finally, we return the resized_image

 Now let's execute this model.
 We make use of our `Driver` class here even though for testing we don't really want the car to drive but just take a look at the real-time model predictions.
 Add the following code after the `OwnModel` class definition: